ioccc-src/mkiocccentry/jparse/json_util_README.md

 }
 ```

 It is not clear how best to indent.
-This might be more clear if the `-L stuff`
+How to indent might be more clear if the
-is used to also print the JSON tree levels.
+`-L stuff` is used to also print the JSON tree levels.

-#### jfmt example 1
+##### jfmt example 1

 ```sh
 jfmt jparse/test_jparse/test_JSON/good/dyfi_zip.geo.json